ASFHyP3/actions/README.md

 ### [`reusable-version-info.yml`](./.github/workflows/reusable-version-info.yml)

-Outputs the version number of the calling repositories Python package by running `python setup.py --version` from the repository root.
+Outputs the version number of the calling repositories Python package by running [`python -m setuptools_scm`](https://github.com/pypa/setuptools_scm#pyprojecttoml-usage) from the repository root.
 Requires an `environment.yml` file at the root of the calling repository specifying all the runtime dependencies needed.
 This workflow will additionally output a Docker tag compatible version number.
 Use like:

 ```yaml